 Tie It All Together With Water

-● Protect your spinal cord and other sensitive tissues
+- Protect the spinal cord and other sensitive tissues

-● Get rid of wastes through urination, perspiration, and bowel movements”
+- Rid the body of wastes through urination, perspiration, and bowel movements

 If you find that your veins are causing you problems, contact a Vein Clinics of America location near you.
 With over 55 locations across the United States and the top vein specialists in the country, we can help you get your vein health back on track in no time.